-In this type of transmission mode, data can be sent only in one direction i.e. communication is unidirectional.
-We cannot send a message back to the sender.
-Unidirectional communication is done in Simplex Systems where we just need to send a command/signal, and do not expect any response back.
+In this type of transmission mode communication is in a d PN unidirectional.
+We cannot send a messag back to Jnidirectional communication is Se done in Simplex Systems where we just need to_se nd a command/signal, and do not expect any response back.

-Examples of simplex Mode are loudspeakers, television broadcasting, television and remote, keyboard and monitor etc.
+Examples of simplex Midd are loudspeakers, vision and remote, sion broadcasting keyboard and monitor etc